thelikith/asic-design-class/README.md

   ## Task 2:
   ### Steps to perform functional simulational
-  1. Create two files by using gedit command as iiitb_rv32i.v and iiitb_rv32i_tb.v
+  1. Create two files in gedit as iiitb_rv32i.v and iiitb_rv32i_tb.v
-  2. Copy the code from the reference github repo and paste it in your verilog and testbench files
+  2. Copy the code from the reference github repository and paste it in your verilog and testbench files
-  3. To run and simulate the verilog code in gtkwave, enter the following command:
+  3. To run and simulate the verilog code in gtkwave, enter the following commands:
      ![Screenshot from 2024-07-28 18-34-21](https://github.com/user-attachments/assets/16c1874b-3d22-4eb4-b84c-5790071a1bff)

   #### Following are the differences between standard RISCV ISA and Hardcoded ISA for the instruction set given in the reference repository: